onesamket/os-stack/README.md

 **project-name:** The name of the project to create.

 ```
-Os-stack --version
+tw-stack --version
 ```

-Displays the current version of Os-stack.
+Displays the current version of tw-stack.

 ```
-Os-stack --help
+tw-stack --help
 ```

 Displays usage information and a list of available commands.